tigergraph/ecosys/k8s/docs/01-introduction/README.md

 Lastly, when a new version of TigerGraph Operator becomes available, consult [Upgrade TigerGraph Operator](../04-manage/operator-upgrade.md) for a seamless transition to the latest version.

 For detailed information about the features, improvements, and bug fixes introduced in a specific Operator version, refer to the [release notes](../08-release-notes/README.md).

+## Raising Issues

+When raising issues, please specify the following:

+- Setup details as specified in the [issue template](../06-FAQs/issue_report_template.md)
+- A scenario where the issue occurred (with details on how to reproduce it)
+- Errors and log messages that are displayed by the involved software
+- Any other detail that might be useful